 Tell your doctor if you heard a "pop" when you injured your elbow.
 This could be a sign that the ligament was torn.

 After examining your elbow, your doctor may order an x-ray to see if there are any breaks (fractures) to the bones in your elbow.
 You may also have an MRI of the elbow.
 The MRI pictures will show whether tissues around your elbow have been stretched or torn.

 If you have an elbow sprain, you may need:

 Self-Care at Home

 Your health care provider will likely instruct you to follow RICE to help reduce pain and swelling:

 - Rest your elbow.
-Avoid moving your arm and elbow.
+Avoid lifting anything with your arm and elbow.
 Don't move the elbow unless you're instructed to do so.

 - Ice your elbow for 15 to 20 minutes at a time, 3 to 4 times a day.
 Wrap the ice in cloth.
 Do not place ice directly on the skin.
 Cold from the ice can damage your skin.